christophenoel/geozarr-spec/README.md

 * TBD

 By the way, the spectral band itself might be represented in different maneer:
-* If the band is represented in a dedicaed array, As an array
+* If the band is represented in a dedicated array variable, As an array